WeiLi-Alpha/ArcusTech/README.md

 - The same diagnostic can be applied to the connection cable;
-- Use the multimeter to measure the voltage of the outputs, if the voltage difference bwtween a pair of output is always zero, that driver chip might fail.
+- Use the multimeter to measure the voltage of the outputs, if the voltage difference bwtween a pair of output is always zero, that driver chip might have failed.

 # Control Pannel with MEDM
 <center>